 Building community with an eye toward the future, about 350 students volunteer once a week through one of our six student-led service programs.
 Whitman funds more than a hundred internship grants per year; additionally, last year, students won 53 outside fellowships and grants to support research, study and humanitarian endeavors from institutions including the U.S. Department of State, the National Science Foundation and the German Academic Exchange Service.
 On campus, the Student Engagement Center is a one-stop shop for access to internship, community service and career development opportunities.

-Campus, Housing, and Facilities: Three blocks from downtown Walla Walla, the campus covers 77 acres.
-Residential facilities include coeducational halls, special interest houses, an all-women’s hall (which accommodates three national sororities), and four fraternity houses.
+Three blocks from downtown Walla Walla, Whitman’s park-like campus (1,472 trees) is home for about 67 percent of students, covers 77 acres and doubles as both art museum and arboretum.
+Residential facilities include halls, special interest houses, an all-women’s hall (which accommodates three national sororities), and four fraternity houses.

 Last year, the average annual need-based aid award package was $33,349.
 At Whitman, we offer a comprehensive, diversified financial aid program that includes scholarships, grants, employment opportunities and loans to assist in financing a college education.
 77 percent of students receive need- and/or merit-based financial aid.

 Whitman is in the NCAA’s Division III and is part of the Northwest Conference.
 Men and women compete in 15 varsity sports, 15 club sports and nine intramural sports including Ultimate and table tennis.